The SOUth London Diabetes (SOUL-D) Study

 The aim of this study is to examine a range of biological, psychological and social factors in a group of people who have just been diagnosed withT2DM to determine their independent impact, and their interactions, on biomedical targets, quality of life, psychological functioning and economic consequences at 1 and 2 years.
 In addition, to study whether screening for depression improves the course and outcome for depression and for diabetes, and to identify the characteristics of those most at risk for depression and for poor diabetes control.

-The SOUL-D Team
+The SOUL-D Team:

-Dr Stephanie Amiel - Principal Investigator
+Prof Stephanie Amiel - Principal Investigator

-Dr Khalida Ismail - Co-investigator
+Prof Khalida Ismail - Co-investigator

 Kirsty Winkley - Trial Manager